M-Line Trolley

 The M-Line Trolley (previously McKinney Avenue Trolley) is a heritage streetcar line in the Uptown neighborhood of Dallas, Texas.
-The trolley line, which has been in service since 1989, is notable for its use of restored historic streetcar vehicles, as opposed to modern replicas.
+The trolley line, which has been in service since 1989, uses restored historic streetcar vehicles, as opposed to modern replicas.

-The M-Line Trolley operates 7 days per week, 365 days per year.
+The M-Line Trolley operates every day.
 The line runs along McKinney Avenue between West Village and Klyde Warren Park before leaving McKinney to service the Dallas Arts District.
-It connects to the DART light rail system at on the northern end and on the southern end.
+It connects to the DART rail system at on the northern end and on the southern end.

 The "M-Line" name was officially adopted in 2002 following the route's expansion beyond McKinney Avenue, but locals sometimes refer to it using its previous "McKinney Avenue Trolley" name.
 To avoid confusion with the Dallas Streetcar, a separate modern streetcar operating in northern Oak Cliff, M-Line vehicles are typically referred to as "trolleys" or "cars", not "streetcars".

 The trolley is operated by the McKinney Avenue Transit Authority (MATA), a non-profit organization.
 The trolley is free to the public thanks to donations, as well as a joint operating subsidy from Dallas Area Rapid Transit (DART) and the Uptown Improvement District.